Nikolaossamaras/Costumdeck/README.md

 # Future Improvements

-- Better battery integration
+- Improved battery integration
-- Internal cooling improvements
+- Improvements in internal cooling
-- More compact wiring
+- Smaller wiring size
-- Better speaker placement
+- Improved speaker placement
-- GPIO breakout access
+- Access to GPIO
-- Custom PCB for cleaner internal connections
+- Custom PCB for better internal connections
-- Modular attachments
+- Attachable parts
-- Better portability and durability
+- Increased portability and durability

 ---
 # Firmware

-This project doesn't actually have it's own Firmware , but it has the raspberry pi os
+It is important to note that this project does not use any Firmware by itself, rather it uses Raspberry Pi OS.

-*You can see the instalation process in our video or in the video below*
+*"Installation Process can be seen in video"*

 ##### [`Video`](https://www.youtube.com/watch?v=RV0saVGXQ5k)